Au9ust09/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that write a script that reverse its input command that display all users and their home directories sorted Script that duplicates the last line of the file
+command that write a script that reverse its input command that display all users and their home directories sorted Script that duplicates the last line of the file command that finds all empty files and directories command that write a script that list all the files with a gif command that decodoes acrostics that use the first letter command that writes a script that parases web servers logs in TSV